How it works: from signals to friction reduction

 After the action, teams re-measure using the same signals.
 Progress becomes visible to everyone involved.

 Responsibility for leading actions rotates across team members.
-Everyone takes a turn, so improvement becomes shared, not centralised.
+Everyone takes a turn, so friction reduction becomes shared, not centralised.

 Why teams keep using it